What do the different levels on the “Allergy Scale” mean?

 In accordance with the standards set forth from the American Animal Hospital Association (AAHA); “Puppies should be vaccinated every 3-4 weeks between the ages of 6 and 16 weeks…the final dose of the initial series should be administered between 14 and 16 weeks of age.”

 We start our series at 4 weeks with a single Parvo, this provides additional coverage.
-Before they go to the store they will also have 2 Bordetella Intranasal, their first puppy shot (DAPPv) and an additional Parvo.
-Dewormings are done at 4, 6 and 8 weeks using 2 different types of dewormers.
+Before they go to the store they will also have 2 Bordetella 1 Intranasal and 1 oral, their first two puppy shots (DAPPv).
+Dewormings are done at 2, 4, 6 and 8 weeks using 2 different types of dewormers.

 At the store, shots are continued at scheduled and age appropriate times.
 While with us, they will receive an additional puppy booster (DAPPv), and 2 adult shots (DAPPvL2).
 All of the vaccines are documented on our Canine Health Record for your reference.